geoscixyz/geosci-labs/CONTRIBUTING.md

 Prior to creating a pull request with a new notebook, please make sure you restart the kernel and clear output so that it always starts from a clean state.

+If you create a new notebook, please add it to the list in [index.ipynb](notebooks/index.ipynb)

 ### Conventions